- Big batch processing of watch cases in a short time

 Imagine how exceptionally well it will work on your titanium watch case.

 Polishing your titanium watch case is straightforward.
-You only need to drag your parts through abrasive media, preferably organic media.
+The machine will drag your parts through abrasive media, preferably organic media.

 The process will take a few hours to complete.